StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

            password: <instance_password>
         batch_size: 100    # the maximum number of records to be returned
     ```
+2. Optional: Include a list of the [CI types that should be retrieved](#filter-retrieved-ci-types).
-2. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to publish the configuration changes.
+3. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to apply the configuration changes.
 3. Once the Agent has restarted, wait for the Agent to collect the data and send it to StackState.

-### CI filtering
+### Filter retrieved CI types

-By default, all available ServiceNow CIs (configuration items) will be sent to StackState.
-If you prefer to work with a specific set of resource types, you can configure the Agent integration to filter the CIs it retrieves:
+By default, all available ServiceNow CI types will be sent to StackState.
+If you prefer to work with a specific set of resource types, you can configure the Agent integration to filter the CI types it retrieves:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml`.
-    - A subset of the available CIs is listed and commented out.
+    - A subset of the available CI types is listed and commented out.
-3. Uncomment the line `include_resource_types` and the CIs you would like to send to StackState.
+3. Uncomment the line `include_resource_types` and the CI types you would like to send to StackState.
-    You can add any valid ServiceNow CI to the **include_resource_types** list, however, components from resource types that you have added will appear on the **Uncategorized** layer of a StackState view.
+    You can add any valid ServiceNow CI type to the **include_resource_types** list, however, components from resource types that you have added will appear on the **Uncategorized** layer of a StackState view.

     ```
     instances: